davidthaler/Walmart_competition_code/README.md

 * submissions/ - the code will write submissions here

 ##Usage:
+To regenerate the best performing single model, use the script runOne.R.
+If you are in the competition (or have accepted the rules), you should be able to submit that for 2366 on the final leaderboard by going to: [submit](http://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/submissions/attach) and uploading the .csv file.
+It should run in ~ 5 minutes.

-You can regenerate the winning entry with source('runAll.R') from inside R. Without the fourier.arima model, the code runs in 30-40 minutes and gets about 2320 on the final leader board.
+You can regenerate the winning entry with the script runAll.R.
+Without the fourier.arima model, the code runs in 30-40 minutes and gets about 2320 on the final leader board.
 With that model included, it generates the winning score of around 2300, but takes an extra 2 hours or so.

-To regenerate the best performing single model, use the script runOne.R.
-If you are in the competition (or have accepted the rules), you should be able to submit that for 2348 on the final leaderboard by going to: [submit](http://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/submissions/attach) and uploading the .csv file.